 To continually improve the practice of agricultural management and to monitor, measure and report performance in achieving the commitment to sustainable agriculture.

 Principle 13.
 Tenant-Operated Operations

-To promote the application of regional agricultural best management practices on tenant-operated farmland.
+To promote the application of regional agricultural best management practices on tenant-operated or share farming arranged pasture and farmland.